KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** CarthOnasty

-**Description:** Pazaak is basically space blackjack, except the AI completely cheats and you can throw down cards that change your totals.
-It might not be your thing, but hey, even if you lose your ass constantly to the cheating AI, at least you can do it while looking at well-textured cards.
+**Description:** When you play space blackjack, you want the cards to at least look good, right?

 **Category & Tier:** Graphics Improvement / 3 - Suggested